vetan2/College/Computer Engineering Design and Practice I/waterfall project/README.md

 **3. Press the S/E key to draw/erase the water flowing.**

-The dot where water flows out can be set through the directional key while the water is not flowing out.
+&nbsp;&nbsp;The dot where water flows out can be set through the directional key while the water is not flowing out.

 **4. Press the Q key to exit the program.**